philamp/jellygrail/README.md

 > - Next main branch release named "July24" breaking changes:
 >   - (maybe not) Please delete your ./jellygrail/.bindfs_jelly.db file as there are some improvements during scan, this will reset your custom changes :(
 >   - Jellyfin is run under user "www-data" so that nginx can natively access to its files (no impact planned)
+>   - Merge versions Jellyfin add-on to be removed.
+It's confusing when deleting library items since some variants are within same folders while other are not.
+Removing that will remove this ambiguity.
 > ...

 <img src="jellygrail_logo.png">